wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/role-of-champion/includes/how-to-communicate-effectively-with-your-team.md

 ### Professional role

-The information we give and how we give it should be influenced by who we are speaking to.
+The information we give and how we give it should be influenced by who we're speaking to.
 This allows us to address needs or concerns specific to their role.
-For example, the content of a presentation and how it is delivered would change if it was given to a group of executives versus an engineering team.
+For example, the content of a presentation and how it's delivered would change if it was given to a group of executives versus an engineering team.
 When we consider someone's role, we can connect the information directly to them.

 A helpful way to begin tailoring information to your audience is to consider what is expected of them on a daily basis.
 How will introducing OKRs help them?
 What potential blockers or concerns might they have?
 How strapped is their bandwidth?
 Can you create space in their schedules so they can feel there is time to learn and adjust to the change being asked of them?

 Being aware of what their individual concerns and needs might be will help your team feel more secure and that there is a reasonable path forward for them.
 This also encourages curiosity, openness, and a growth mindset.

-*Learning styles: inclusive communication* Understanding how to communicate inclusively is the second avenue for knowing your audience.
+*Learning styles: inclusive communication*

+Understanding how to communicate inclusively is the second avenue for knowing your audience.
 Everyone retains information differently.
 Some people do best by seeing information, some remember by engaging with stories, or by making task-lists that highlight action items.

 Effective communication requires us to teach toward difference, and not only in the way we ourselves learn.
 This requires both social intelligence and empathy.
 Put differently, effective communication is inclusive communication that strives to be open and accessible to everyone.